muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 the labels in the MPLS label stack will be swapped or popped.
 So that no label or only the last label (e.g. a service label or an Explicit-Null label) may be left in the MPLS label stack when the packet reaches the egress node.
 Thus, the egress node cannot use the SR label stack to determine along which SR path the packet came.

-However, to support various use-cases in SR-MPLS networks, such as end-to-end 1+1 path protection (Live-Live case) {{psid-for-protection}}, bidirectional path {{psid-for-bpath}}, or Performance Measurement (PM)
+However, to support various use-cases in SR-MPLS networks, like end-to-end 1+1 path protection (Live-Live case) {{psid-for-protection}}, bidirectional path {{psid-for-bpath}}, or Performance Measurement (PM)
 {{psid-for-pm}}, the ability to implement path identification on the egress node is a pre-requisite.

-Therefore, this document introduces a new segment type, Path Segment.
+Therefore, this document introduces a new segment type that is referred to as the Path Segment.
 A Path Segment is defined to uniquely identify an SR path on the egress node of the path.
 It MAY be used by the egress nodes for path identification hence to support various use-cases including SR path PM, end-to-end 1+1 SR path protection, and bidirectional SR paths correlation.
 Note that, Per-path states will be maintained in the egress node due to the requirements in these use cases, though in normal cases that the per-path states will be maintained in the ingress node only in the SR architecture.

 ## Requirements Language